Do you know when to use Gel Coat and ChromaGlast™ Paint?

 Composite parts are generally made in a female mold.
 The gel coat would be applied to a prepared mold surface and then backed with layers of reinforcement (usually fiberglass) and additional resin.
 When the part is removed from the mold, this gel coat surface would be the exterior surface of the part.
 A red boat is usually red because the fabricator used red gel coat.

 Gel coat is generally sprayed into the mold in a couple of thin passes.
 After the MEKP hardener is added, there is generally about 20 minutes of working time before the gel coat will begin to harden.
 Some fabricators like to thin the gel coat before spraying and will add pure liquid styrene (also referred to as Styrene Thinner or Monomer) to the gel coat.
 Gel coat should not be thinned with a solvent such as Acetone because the solvent will actually break down the molecular chains that the resin is made of and interfere with the properties of the cured gel coat.

-Gel coat can be tricky and even an experienced fabricator can have occasional gel coat problems.
-Difficulties with temperature, catalyzation levels, sprayed mil thickness and allowing proper time between gel coat applications all contribute to problems the fabricator might have when he releases the part from the mold.
+Gel coat can be tricky, and even an experienced fabricator can have occasional gel coat problems.
+Difficulties with temperature, catalyzation levels, sprayed mil thickness and allowing proper time between gel coat applications all contribute to problems the fabricator might have when he or she releases the part from the mold.

 Gel coat is used when making a polyester or vinyl ester composite part.